SelfMagician/Magic/index.md

 Controller is Self or Self Help.

-Self Help [CHOOSE YOUR SELF HELP WISELY]
+Self Help [CHOOSE YOUR ONE OR MORE SELF HELP WISELY]

 Forever and Ever Magic, in 3 modes [Once, Switch{On/Off}, Forever On]